craftingcity/The-Known-World/Prenotes Jan 14 25.md

 The river feeds directly into the grazing fields as a waterfall, so threats include Drowning on the way there `(1+CON minutes of air, then CON rounds of drowning, then Death Saves)` and dying of Fall Damage at the 120' `(12d6)` drop into the Grazing Fields.

-The Grazing Fields are home to six major threats;
+The Grazing Fields are home to many threats, but we rolled up some Spiders who are camping out near the waterfall
--

 ### What happened?